UBS tests using face-reading technology to help clients

 "Everyone has less time so one of the goals is to help clients ask better questions and then get the right investment opportunities," he said.

-UBS is also exploring the use of such software to judge applicants on traits - such as teamwork, curiosity and determination.
+UBS is also exploring the use of artificial intelligence software to help judge applicants on traits - such as teamwork, curiosity and determination.

 Wealth managers are turning to a range of automated technologies to try to win business and better advise clients.